-Figure 6. a.
-Experimental techniques to measure 3D geometry.
-(Clockwise from top left) Applied methods range from approaches that measure directly the coordinates of a surface, such as atomic force microscopy (AFM), to full 3D scanning methods such as confocal microscopy, to methods that rely on multiple images of projections (tomography), to serial sectioning such as focused ion beam scanning electron microscopy (FIB SEM). b.
-Main steps to derive a mash representing an object's surface illustrated via the example of a raspberry (i), going from discrete images coming from computed-tomography data (ii - v) to a surface mesh and eventually surface curvature.
-Typically, an image consists of a discrete pixel or voxel-based grid where each pixel/voxel is assigned to the intensity of a given signal (vi).
-This image can be converted by thresholding and binarization (vii) to a voxel-based data set (viii) and (ix), which can be fitted with a triangulated surface mesh (x).
+Figure 6. a) Experimental techniques to measure 3D geometry.
+(Clockwise from top left) Applied methods range from approaches that measure directly the coordinates of a surface, such as atomic force microscopy (AFM), to full 3D scanning methods such as confocal microscopy, to methods that rely on multiple images of projections (tomography), to serial sectioning such as focused ion beam scanning electron microscopy (FIB SEM). b) Main steps to derive a mash representing an object's surface illustrated via i) the example of a raspberry, going from discrete images coming from computed tomography data ii-v) to a surface mesh and eventually surface curvature. vi) Typically, an image consists of a discrete pixel or voxel-based grid where each pixel/voxel is assigned to the intensity of a given signal.
+This image can be vii) converted by thresholding and binarization to vii, ix) a voxel-based data set, x) which can be fitted with a triangulated surface mesh.